 anthologies published and the end is not in sight.

-magazine, MZB's FANTASY Magazine, specifically to nurture and develop
+She started a magazine, Marion Zimmer Bradley's FANTASY Magazine, specifically to nurture and develop

 talented beginning writers.
 She read every story in the slush pile, through the